Getting Grandparents on Board with Sleep Training

-Sleep training can be a game-changer for families, helping little ones (and parents!) get the rest they need.
-But when grandparents are part of the caregiving team, things can get tricky.
-Maybe they have their own tried-and-true ways of soothing a baby, or maybe they just love sneaking in extra cuddles at bedtime.
-We totally get it!
-But consistency is key when it comes to building healthy sleep habits.
-Here’s how to gently bring grandparents on board so everyone’s on the same page and your little one gets the sleep they need.
+Sleep training can be a game-changer for families.
+It helps little ones, and their parents, get the rest they need.
+However, when grandparents are involved in caregiving, things can get tricky.
+They may have their soothing methods or enjoy sneaking in extra cuddles at bedtime.
+It’s understandable!
+Consistency is crucial for building healthy sleep habits.
+Here’s a guide on how to gently bring grandparents on board.
+That way, everyone will be on the same page, and your child can get the sleep they need.

-Grandparents adore their grandkids, but they might not totally understand why sleep training is important.
-Take a moment to share why you’re doing it—better sleep means a happier, healthier child (and let’s be real, happier parents too).
-Let them know that a solid sleep routine helps with mood, development, and even immune health.
-When they see the bigger picture, they’ll be more likely to support the process.
+Grandparents adore their grandkids but may not fully grasp why sleep training is essential.
+Take time to share your reasoning.
+Better sleep leads to a happier, healthier child—and let’s be real, it makes parents happier too!
+A solid sleep routine contributes to improved mood, development, and even immune health.
+When grandparents understand the bigger picture, they’re more likely to support the process.

 Nap times and bedtime routines